USFWS/ak-herbicide-efficacy/README.md

 ## Installation

-Scripts rely on [tidyverse](https://www.tidyverse.org/) and [sf] (https://r-spatial.github.io/sf/) packages.
+Scripts rely on [tidyverse](https://www.tidyverse.org/) and [sf](https://r-spatial.github.io/sf/) packages.

 ## Usage

-The scripts were developed to
+Scripts are currently designed for specific data collected in 2023 by the U.S. Fish and Wildlife Service.
+Until this workflow is generalized, users should not attempt to apply these scripts to their polygons.

 ## Getting help